BananaAccounting/Germany/EÜRDossier/3_Guide for German users/Readme.md

 I understand from our discussions that you imagine a kind of Banana introduction for German users.
 It would be placed in the regional section for Germany on the Banana webstite.

 In the following I present a detailed structure of what I think is necessary and useful for a German users to get as information - in order to get quick started with Banana in a DATEV/Steuerberater conform way.
+You will also find here an agenda of the contents, so you can better imagine what I propose to produce.

 ## Content structure of the German guide